MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/availability-and-disaster-recovery-under-the-hood.md

 :::image type="content" source="media/availability-and-dr-under-the-hood/mongodb-vcore-cluster-with-replica.gif" alt-text="Diagram of a cross-region replica promotion for disaster recovery purpose in Azure Cosmos DB for MongoDB vCore.":::
 *Figure 3.
 Regional disaster recovery (DR) with an Azure Cosmos DB for MongoDB vCore cluster with cross-region replication enabled.
 Cluster in region B is promoted to become the new read-write cluster.
 Cluster in region A becomes a replica cluster.*

-## Summary of in-region availability and cross-region DR
+## Summary of in-region availability and cross-region DR capabilities

 The following table summarizes primary considerations for enabling and managing in-region high availability and cross-region disaster recovery strategy.